 Meet The Governors

 Hello my name is Mary Hillhouse, I am a governor at Silloth Primary School, and Chair of the Standards and Curriculum Committee.
 I live in Skinburness and worked for many years as a Senior Teaching Assistant in the Nursery.
 Since retiring I have continued to work at school on a voluntary basis one day a week in the Nursery, I also accompany the sports teams to competitions whenever I can.
-I have grandchildren in years 3 and 5 and it is a pleasure to support the school in any way I can.
+I have grandchildren in the school and it is a pleasure to support the school in any way I can.

 My name is Amy Hoodless.
 I am Chair of Governors at Silloth Primary School.
 I have two daughters who both attend Silloth Primary School, as did my husband and I, so I have a keen interest in the school and its links with the local community.